-So then, my brothers and sisters, we are debtors, not to the flesh, to live according to the flesh--for if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.
+My brothers and sisters, we are debtors, not to the flesh, to live according to the flesh, for if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.

 Jesus was teaching in one of the synagogues on the sabbath.
 And just then there appeared a woman with a spirit that had crippled her for eighteen years.
 She was bent over and was quite unable to stand up straight.
 When Jesus saw her, he called her over and said, "Woman, you are set free from your ailment."
 When he laid his hands on her, immediately she stood up straight and began praising God.
 But the leader of the synagogue, indignant because Jesus had cured on the sabbath, kept saying to the crowd, "There are six days on which work ought to be done; come on those days and be cured, and not on the sabbath day."

-Seeing badly stooped people tottering step by step, or leaning on a cane lest they collapse to the ground, is an all too common sight to anyone who has traveled in under-developed countries.
-They have spent their strength and twisted themselves out of shape by back-breaking work in rice fields or elsewhere; they have looked so long at the ground that they physically cannot look up to the heavens.
+Seeing painfully-stooped people tottering or leaning on a cane lest they fall down, is an all too common sight in under-developed countries.
+They have spent their strength and twisted themselves out of shape by back-breaking work in rice fields or factories; they have looked down for so long that they cannot look up to the heavens.
 But though bent over, these folk are often spiritually strong.
-Their words carry an enormous common sense, their minds cut through idle speculations.
-Their calloused hands can handle the infant grandchild with delicate care, their weakened eyes still carry a sparkle of pride and peace.
+Their words carry a basic common sense, they can ignore idle fantasy.
+Their calloused hands can handle a grandchild with delicate care, their weary eyes still carry a sparkle of pride and peace.

 Jesus saw one such woman while teaching in a synagogue on a sabbath day.
-He knew what was proper and lawful to do on the sabbath, but could not rest till every man and woman was re-created to the divine image.
-In the Ten Commandments, the reason for resting on the sabbath is that after the work of creation God "rested on the sabbath day" (Exod 20:11); but on this particular sabbath, Jesus could not enjoy his sabbath rest until the work of creation was completed and this woman was restored to what she was meant to be.
+He knew what was proper and lawful to do on the sabbath, but could not rest until his healing work was done.
+In Exodus, the reason for resting on the sabbath is that after the work of creation God "rested on the sabbath day" (Exod 20:11); but on this particular day, Jesus could not enjoy his sabbath until this woman was restored to what she was meant to be.

-At the sight of her, Jesus says a healing word, then puts his healing hand on her, and immediately she stands up straight and starts thanking God.
-His action was prompted by divine wisdom and his conviction of what the sabbath was supposed to achieve.
-When the synagogue ruler became indignant that the healing was on the sabbath, Jesus' response comes from the impulse of mercy and from the spirit of common sense imbedded in his heart.
+At the sight of her Jesus says a healing word, then puts his healing hand on her, and immediately she stands up straight and starts thanking God.
+His action was prompted by his ideal of what the sabbath was about.
+When the synagogue ruler objected that no work should be done on the sabbath, Jesus' response comes from the impulse of mercy and from the spirit of common sense imbedded in his heart.
 "You hypocrites.
 Which of you does not let his ox or ass out of the stall on the sabbath to water it?
 Should not this woman be released from her shackles on the sabbath?"

-In the gospel a synagogue official insists that no work be done on the Sabbath.
+A synagogue official has insisted that no work be done on the Sabbath.
 In reply Jesus insists that God's work can be done on any day of the week.
-He was doing God's work by releasing a woman from a condition that prevented her from standing upright.
+He was doing God's work by releasing a woman from whatever prevented her from standing upright.
 He untied her bonds; he set her free from what was setting her back.